 “Frequent snoring is likely to affect the quantity and quality of your sleep, as well as that of your partner.
 This can lead to daytime fatigue, irritability, increased health issues, and in the long run, major relationship problems,” says Clinical Associate Professor Toh Song Tar, Senior Consultant from the Department of Otolaryngology - Head & Neck Surgery, Sleep Centre, Singapore General Hospital (SGH), a member of the SingHealth group.

-Losing weight can help reduce the amount of fatty tissue in the back of your throat, thus reducing your likelihood of snoring.
+Losing weight can help reduce the amount of fatty tissue around the neck and the muscles of the throat and tongue, thus reducing your likelihood of snoring.

 Certain sleeping pills may cause the upper airway to relax and lead to snoring.

-Smoking can cause swelling of the airway soft tissues which causes snoring.
+Smoking can cause swelling and irritation of the airway soft tissues which causes snoring.

 Following a routine of exercising regularly and going to bed at the same time may help minimise snoring.

-Sleeping on your back is more likely to cause your tongue and soft tissues to drop and obstruct your airway.
+Sleeping on your back is more likely to cause your tongue and soft tissues to drop backward and obstruct your airway.
+In some patients, sleeping on the side, or slightly propped up can reduce this collapse and relieve symptoms.

 As a snorer, be considerate to your partner!